Nutrition

 Are There Foods That Fight Stress?

 Stress is an unavoidable part of life.
-Sometimes we can see it coming, and other times it sneaks up on us.
-But could managing it be as simple as adjusting your diet?
+Sometimes you can see it coming, and other times it sneaks up on you.
+While no single food that relieves stress exists, a balanced diet can give your body the nutrients it needs to cope more effectively.

-So, a balanced diet is key, but where do you begin?
-As a general guideline, while shopping for foods that relieve stress, focus on those rich in B vitamins, magnesium, omega-3s and antioxidants: think leafy greens, fresh berries, fish and nuts.
+So where do you begin?
+When shopping for foods that relieve stress, look for options rich in B vitamins, magnesium, omega-3s and antioxidants.
+Leafy greens, fresh berries, fish and nuts are all nutritious choices that support overall well-being.

-Of course, foods that relieve stress are only part of the equation.
-Proper hydration, regular exercise, at least eight hours of sleep each night and cutting back on alcohol and smoking all play a significant role in effectively managing stress.
+Of course, foods that relieve stress are only one part of the picture.
+Staying hydrated, getting regular exercise, aiming for eight hours of sleep each night and cutting back on alcohol and smoking all play important roles in managing stress in a sustainable way.

 A range of foods that relieve stress in glass containers